Brother's Keeper (Justified): Plot

 The Bennetts prepare for their picnic party but Mags (Margo Martindale) is angry upon seeing Boyd (Walton Goggins) and Ava (Joelle Carter) arriving.
 Raylan (Timothy Olyphant) and Carol (Rebecca Creskoff) arrive shortly and Raylan nearly gets into a fight with one of the visitors, Hobart Curtis (Mark Colson).
 Nearby, Coover (Brad William Henke) uses drugs after overhearing Mags express disappointment at him.

 Carol once again tries to talk with Mags about their land and this time, Mags accepts to have a talk inside her house.
 Before entering, Carol kisses Raylan in the lips "for luck".
 She enters and finds Boyd also there with Mags, as Boyd is owner of a desired land.
 Carol makes an offer to Mags, who refuses again.
 Mags then gives a counter-offer: triple the amount of money that Carol is offering plus a 4% in the company's shares.
 Carol refuses but Mags reveals that the land will need a road in order to make it valuable and as Mags, Boyd, Arlo and Helen Givens own the land, Black Pike won't have the resources to mine without an existing road, forcing it to move to another location.
 Carol contacts the company and they finally settle a deal to buy the land although Carol is still perplexed at Mags betraying her community after supporting them in the church meeting.
+Mags congratulates Boyd on his play for the Givens lands, but warns him to stay out of the marijuana business, run by the Bennetts.
+They shake on it, and Boyd shares a celebratory dance with Ava.